-Dick Hoyt: It was, it was every, every place you’d go and.
-Please stop me again.
-So we ended up getting to the, in the hotel and we went in.
+Dick Hoyt: It was.
+Every place you’d go, people would stop us again.
+So we ended up getting to the hotel, and we went in.
 We waited until all the family and all around us come in.
-And fortunately for us, nobody was in injured.?
+And fortunately for us, nobody was injured.

-David Hirsch: That was a blessing.
-Yeah.
-None of your family members or friends were directly impacted by that.
+David Hirsch: That was a blessing, that none of your family members or friends were directly impacted by that.

 David Hirsch: Yeah.
-Well, uh, you’ve revolutionized, um, what people think about as marathon.
-Um, most people just think it’s running race.
-There’s obviously a wheelchair division and you just by sheer perseverance, uh, force of personality.
-So that you know, we want to be a part of this too.
-And you’ve created an opportunity for others, you know, behind you, Tim Horton, and beyond.
+Well, you’ve revolutionized what people think about as a marathon.
+Most people just think it’s running a race.
+There’s obviously a wheelchair division.
+And you, just by sheer perseverance, force of personality, said, “Hey, we want to be a part of this too.”
+And you’ve created an opportunity for others behind you, Team Hoyt and beyond.

-So let’s talk about teamwork.
+So let’s talk about Team Hoyt.
 What is that?

 Dick Hoyt: It started here.

-David Hirsch: So, uh, you started team white and now there are groups in Arizona, Canada core, Delaine, Northeast, South Dakota, Texas, Las Vegas, and, uh, Virginia Beach.
-So the idea is to raise the money to purchase, uh, chairs that would allow people to participate who wouldn’t otherwise be able to participate and to \do it.
+David Hirsch: So you started Team Hoyt, and now there are groups in Arizona, Canada, Coeur d’Alene, Northeast, South Dakota, Texas, Las Vegas, and Virginia Beach.
+So the idea is to raise the money to purchase chairs that would allow people to participate who wouldn’t otherwise be able to participate.